 | Debris obstructing lock | Clean the locking area thoroughly |

-If the locking pin appears sheared or bent, it may need repair or replacement.
-Additionally, if the sleeve housing the lock pin has backed out, tap it back into place to guarantee proper engagement.
-Regular maintenance can notably reduce these spindle lock issues, enhancing safety and performance.
+If the locking pin looks sheared or bent, it needs repair or replacement.
+If the sleeve housing the lock pin has shifted back, tap it into position to restore proper engagement.
+Routine maintenance cuts down spindle lock failures and keeps your grinder performing safely.

 Common Fixes for a Slipping Spindle Lock